JBU Link Year Program

-JBU’s Link Year Program is an integrated discipleship and educational opportunity for high school graduates whose lives lack a clear sense of direction.
-Link Year is designed as a holistic process that addresses their need to better understand themselves, others and, most importantly, God’s purpose for their lives, before deciding if a college education is their best choice.
-Centered around a mentor-based, active-learning, service-oriented curriculum, students can earn up to 15 hours of transferable credit during their Link Year.
+JBU’s Link Year Program is an integrated discipleship and educational opportunity for high school graduates who want to explore their options before settling into a traditional college setting.
+Link Year is designed to help students to better understand themselves, others, and most importantly, God’s purpose for their lives.
+Centered around a mentor-based, active-learning, service-oriented curriculum, students can earn up to 23 hours of transferable credit during their Link Year.

 - Courses are designed in conjunction with JBU faculty to ensure academic rigor.

-- Cost varies depending on host location, but includes ½ of JBU’s full-time tuition for one semester (about $5000 next year), the program fees charged by the host organization, and any other travel expenses.
+- Cost varies depending on host location, but includes ½ of JBU’s full-time tuition, the program fees charged by the host organization, and any other travel expenses.

-- Students must be admitted to JBU as a traditional undergraduate in order to be eligible for 15 hours of college credit.
+- Students must be admitted to JBU as a traditional undergraduate in order to be eligible for college credit.
+Admission criteria:

-- Financial aid can be applied toward the cost of the spring semester
+- Financial aid can be applied toward the cost of the JBU courses.

 Course Offerings Include: